Petroleum Development Oman: Sustainability (2002–present)

 Since the decline of natural production capacity, PDO has invested heavily to keep up and try to increase production again.
-Having to rely on marginal wells and enhanced oil recovery techniques more and more, the overall quality of oil is getting heavier and drifting down said the director of Purvin & Gertz, an international energy consulting firm, in 2011.
+Having to rely on marginal wells and enhanced oil recovery techniques more and more, the overall quality of oil is getting heavier and drifting down said the director of energy consulting firm Purvin & Gertz in 2011.

 In 2013, a team of members from Manpower Ministry and Oman's Trade Union Federation found nearly 50 labor law violations and mistakes in safety norms during an inspection at PDO's Fahud facilities.

 In 2014, P. Mohamed Ali, the former managing director of Galfar Engineering and Contracting, was sentenced to three years in jail for bribes made to PDO.
 In the same year Juma Al Hinai, the former head of the tender committee at PDO, was also charged with bribery and sentenced to three years in jail, including a fine of 600,000 rials.
 He was banned from public office for 20 years.
 Subsequently, the head of PDO warned all contractors to adhere to anti-bribery and -corruption policies.

 In 2016, PDO launched a $3.4 billion loan program with HSBC bank.
 In the same year, PDO signed a contract with GE Oil & Gas to provide Progressive cavity pump (PCP) equipment and related services from late 2016 onwards.

 In 2017, following many years of reconstruction and oilfield optimization, PDO confirmed a new combined oil, gas and condensate production record (1.293 million barrels of oil equivalent per day, BOE) for 2016.
 The company is still faced with a low price environment and continues to work on cost controlling measures.
 The company in 2017 also celebrated 50 years of oil exports and announced a continually growing expansion into hydrocarbon and renewable energy generation and water management – turning PDO into a fully diversified energy company.
 Around 80% of operations are estimated to remain in the oil and gas sector until 2027.

-The largest onshore discovery in 2018 was a gas-condensate area, found on the Mabrouk North East field, operated by PDO.
+The largest onshore discovery in 2018 was a natural-gas condensate area, found on the Mabrouk North East field, operated by PDO.